shikha1108/notes/technicalTerms.md

 ####
 Hibernate vs JPA
 ### Hibernate

+* What (If I have to talk about Hiebernate , I can say that) Hibernate is an Object-Relational Mapping (ORM) tool that is used to save the Java objects in the relational database system.
 * Hibernate is described in org.hibernate package.
-* Hibernate is an Object-Relational Mapping (ORM) tool that is used to save the Java objects in the relational database system.
 * Hibernate is an implementation of JPA.
 Hence, the common standard which is given by JPA is followed by Hibernate.
 * It is used in mapping Java data types with SQL data types and database tables.
-*
-*

 ### JPA
 * described in javax.persistence package.
 * It describes the handling of relational data in Java applications.
 * It is not an implementation.
 It is only a Java specification.
 * It is a standard API that permits to perform database operations.
-*

 ### Spring

 #### Spring Modules:
-The Spring framework comprises of many modules such as core, beans, context, expression language, AOP, Aspects, Instrumentation, JDBC, ORM, OXM, JMS, Transaction, Web, Servlet, Struts etc. These modules are grouped into Test, Core Container, AOP, Aspects, Instrumentation, Data Access / Integration, Web (MVC / Remoting).
+* What (If I have to talk about spring modules, I can say that spring modules) The Spring framework comprises of many modules such as core, beans, context, expression language, AOP, Aspects, Instrumentation, JDBC, ORM, OXM, JMS, Transaction, Web, Servlet, Struts etc. These modules are grouped into Test, Core Container, AOP, Aspects, Instrumentation, Data Access / Integration, Web (MVC / Remoting).